 Founded in 1980, the University of Tuscia is a small and vibrant academic community characterized by a strong link between education and high quality research standards.
 The University academic structure is based on six Departments, teaching and research units offering a total of 33 degrees programmes, in the subjects of Forestry, Agriculture, Biology, Cultural Heritage Conservation, Economics, Engineering and Humanities.
 The University totally employs 300 people as teaching staff with a number of students enrolled of about 6.800.
-The University of Tuscia holds a leading position for the quality of its research in the field of Agricultural, Forestry and Veterinary Sciences, ranking first among 28 universities in this sector in the latest Italian ranking CENSIS (2015-16).
+The University of Tuscia holds a leading position for the quality of its research in the field of Agricultural, Forestry and Veterinary Sciences.

-The University of Tuscia joins the MEDFOR master programme through the Department for Innovation in Biological, Agro-Food and Forest Systems (DIBAF).
+The University of Tuscia joins the MEDfOR master programme through the Department for Innovation in Biological, Agro-Food and Forest Systems (DIBAF).
 DIBAF carries out multidisciplinary research in several fields of forestry, agro-environmental management and biotechnology, ranking fourth for the quality of its research among about 70 Agricultural and Forest sciences Universities in Italy.